darkotodoric/fake-rest-api/README.md

-## Fake JSON API for testing
+## Fake REST API for testing

-This project provides a simple, fake JSON API using Symfony for testing purposes.
+This project provides a simple, fake REST API using Symfony for testing purposes.
 It's designed to simulate basic user-related operations such as fetching user details, creating a new user, and deleting a user.
 The data is stored in a JSON file, making it lightweight and easy to manipulate.

 ## Installation
 To set up this project, follow these steps: